Team-Roulette/Midnight-Equalizer/README.md

 **Loudness Enhancer Effect:** This feature will provide a fuller, more immersive sound experience.

 Our application is a testament to the power of high-quality sound.
 With its user-friendly interface, detailed customization options, and robust sound enhancement features, it's the perfect companion for both audiophiles and casual listeners alike.
 Whether you're relaxing at home, powering through a workout, or setting the mood for a night out, our app guarantees an unparalleled auditory experience.
 Join us on this sonic adventure and redefine the way you listen to music.

+## Features

+- Written in Kotlin and XML
+- Used Audio Effect and DynamicsProcessing for EQ, Bass boost and Loudness Enhancer
+- Used Visualizer to visualize music